 No. I did horribly.

-What if I actually do it?
-What if I actually act on my thoughts?
-What if I actually harmed the people I love?
-What if I did a crime?
-What if..?
+Every little thing I saw became a trigger for harmful thoughts.
+I felt anxious, guilty, and scared.
+What if I actually acted on these thoughts?
+What if I harmed the people I loved?
+What if I committed a crime?

-I locked myself in a room by myself, crying hysterically.
-I was afraid of seeing people, afraid of all the thoughts that could appear.
+I found myself locking myself in a room, crying hysterically.
+I was afraid to be around people, afraid of the thoughts that could emerge.

-That’s when I came across the term ‘harm OCD’.
+That’s when I stumbled upon the term “harm OCD.”

 Getting to Know Harm OCD

 I understand that Harm OCD is a common subtype of obsessive-compulsive disorder (OCD).
-Before that, I only associate OCD with people with obsessive behaviors such as washing hands often, being germophobic, and needing to keep things in a certain order or direction.
-Now I understand that OCD can be both thoughts and behaviors.
+Before that, I associated OCD with repetitive behaviors like hand-washing or a need for order.
+However, I learned that OCD can also manifest as intrusive thoughts.